Kenneth Kaunda International Airport

 Kenneth Kaunda International Airport (IATA: LUN, ICAO: FLKK) is an international airport located in Chongwe District, off the Great East Road, approximately 27 km northeast of the city centre of Lusaka, the capital and largest city of Zambia.
 The airport has a capacity of 6 million and is the largest in Zambia, serving as a hub for its region.
 The airport serves as a hub for Zambia Airways, Proflight Zambia, Royal Zambian Airlines, and Mahogany Air.

 The airport opened in 1967 as Lusaka International Airport.
-It was renamed in 2011 in honour of Kenneth Kaunda, the nation's first president.
+It was renamed in 2011 in honour of Kenneth Kaunda (1924–2021), the nation's first president.

 History

-In May 2012, KLM began operating a flight three times a week between Amsterdam and Lusaka using an Airbus A330-200.
-The flight was restructured later that year to also serve Harare.
-In October 2014, KLM stopped operating the flight in favour of offering codeshare flights operated by Kenya Airways from Nairobi.

 In 2015, the government of Zambia began a three-year, US$360 million expansion and improvement of the airport, with funds borrowed from the Exim Bank of China.
 The work, contracted to China Jiangxi International, involves construction of a new "two-story terminal building, 22 check-in counters, 12 border channels and six security check counters; a presidential terminal, a new air traffic control building and tower and a new hotel".
 The new terminal was expected to open in 2019.
 Construction was substantially complete by late January 2020.
 The new terminal was officially opened 5 August 2021.
 All international flights use the new terminal, called Terminal Two, while domestic flights use the original terminal, Terminal One.